BoarCub/Precision-Syringe-Automator/README.md

 python -m PyInstaller PrecisionSyringePump.spec
 ```

-6. Finally we have to include the required other required folder/files
+6. Finally we have to include the other required folders/files with our program.
+There are two steps to this:

     a.
 Copy the Tasks and Databases folders from the Project Folder to the dist folder inside of the PrecisionSyringePump folder you    created

     b.
 Copy the Interface.kv and Corbel.ttf files from ```ProjectFolder\Programs``` to ```PrecisionSyringeAutomator\dist\PrecisionSyringeAutomator```

 7. There is an executable inside ```dist\PrecisionSyringeAutomator``` called PrecisionSyringeAutomator that will run the program.